 Represented owner of commercial property in successfully obtaining an injunction and damages resulting from soil and groundwater contamination coming from company on neighboring property.

-Represented nuclear fuel manufacturer in multiparty CERCLA cost recovery action brought by current facility owner against former operators and arrangers, including the United States.
-Current owner conducted multimillion-dollar site remediation to address a legacy of radiological contamination.
+Represented former nuclear fuel manufacturer based in Illinois in multiparty CERCLA cost recovery action brought by current facility owner against former operators and arrangers, including the United States.
+Current owner conducted multimillion-dollar site remediation and site closure to address a legacy of radiological contamination.

 Evaluated potential litigation against upgradient manufacturing facility in connection with complex sediment site in Bridgeport, Connecticut.